twelsch1/Jamming-The-Wind/README.md

 Repository for source files of my UE4 game Jamming The Wind, below is the general license agreement for the code.

+For questions about my code, feel free to email me at twelsch1998@gmail.com.

                     GNU GENERAL PUBLIC LICENSE
                        Version 2, June 1991